railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 Then save your new category using the Save button.

-.. tip::   **Attention**  *Required Fields*
+.. tip:: Required Fields

-	Fields colored blue are required.
+	Fields coloured blue are required.
 If you try to save the form while any of these fields are empty the field turns red to indicate that there's a problem.
 It's impossible to save the form until you've completed every required field.

 You can review your new category structure using  *Partners > Partners by category* .
 You should see the new structure of \ ``Prospects / My Prospects``\   there.